At the front

 Service-connected status plays an important role in determining a veteran’s priority group rating with the VHA.
 Veterans with a higher priority group rating may have access to more health care benefits at lower or no cost in the VHA system.
 Other factors such as financial resources, wartime service and honors also play a role in determining a veteran’s priority group status and access to the VA’s health system.

-Since MS can be difficult to diagnose promptly, the VHA generally presumes veterans are eligible for SC status if they are diagnosed with MS while on active duty or within seven years after an honorable discharge.
+Since MS can be difficult to diagnose promptly, the VHA generally presumes veterans are eligible for SC status if they can show evidence that their MS symptoms occurred during active duty or within seven years after they were honorably discharged, regardless of diagnosis date.

 Dr. Wallin notes that veterans who are diagnosed with MS more than seven years after they have been discharged may still be able to obtain SC status if they can show evidence that their MS symptoms occurred during active duty or within seven years after they were honorably discharged.